ujanjan/gaze-scribe-canvas/README.md

 ## License

-This project uses WebGazer.js which is licensed under GPL-3.0.
-See the [WebGazer.js repository](https://github.com/brownhci/WebGazer) for details.
+This project uses GazeCloud API which is licensed under proprietary terms.
+See the [GazeCloud website](https://gazerecorder.com/gazecloudapi/) for details.

 ## Support

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review WebGazer.js documentation
+2. Register your domain at https://api.gazerecorder.com/register/
 3. Check browser console for error messages
 4. For AI analysis issues, see the "Analyze with AI" troubleshooting section